GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

           f_dofs: [u_0, u_1, u_2]

-This makes the generated MGR configuration much easier to inspect and compare with standalone hypreDrive YAML files.
+This makes the generated MGR configuration much easier to inspect and compare with standalone hypredrive YAML files.

 Logging, debugging, and fallback control
 ========================================

-The linear-solver ``logLevel`` can be used to inspect what GEOS is passing to hypreDrive:
+The linear-solver ``logLevel`` can be used to inspect what GEOS is passing to hypredrive:

-* if ``logLevel < 1``, no additional hypreDrive input is printed,
+* if ``logLevel < 1``, no additional hypredrive input is printed,
 * if ``logLevel >= 1`` and ``hypredriveInputFile`` is set, GEOS logs a delimited YAML block with a comment identifying the authoritative file and, when readable from GEOS, the authoritative YAML contents,
 * if ``logLevel >= 1`` and GEOS generates the YAML itself, GEOS logs the full generated YAML in the same delimited format,
-* GEOS emits this hypreDrive input dump once per hypreDrive-using solver during startup, after solver initialization has finalized the effective configuration and before the ``Import fields`` log section,
+* GEOS emits this hypredrive input dump once per hypredrive-using solver during startup, after solver initialization has finalized the effective configuration and before the ``Import fields`` log section,
-* for those solvers, GEOS suppresses the usual GEOS linear-solver parameter table and logs only the hypreDrive YAML block,
+* for those solvers, GEOS suppresses the usual GEOS linear-solver parameter table and logs only the hypredrive YAML block,
-* the hypreDrive YAML does not repeat on later setups,
+* the hypredrive YAML does not repeat on later setups,
-* when hypreDrive statistics printing is enabled, the destroy-time ``STATISTICS SUMMARY`` banner uses ``general.name`` when present in authoritative YAML, and GEOS labels generated-fallback objects with the owning solver name automatically,
+* when hypredrive statistics printing is enabled, the destroy-time ``STATISTICS SUMMARY`` banner uses ``general.name`` when present in authoritative YAML, and GEOS labels generated-fallback objects with the owning solver name automatically,
-* internally, GEOS drives hypreDrive through handle-scoped ``system``, ``timestep``, and ``newton`` annotations inside the hypreDrive adapter rather than from the generic physics solver layer.
+* internally, GEOS drives hypredrive through handle-scoped ``system``, ``timestep``, and ``newton`` annotations inside the hypredrive adapter rather than from the generic physics solver layer.

-This is especially useful when validating a new solver recipe or comparing the generated GEOS configuration with a standalone hypreDrive input file.
+This is especially useful when validating a new solver recipe or comparing the generated GEOS configuration with a standalone hypredrive input file.

-For regression studies and side-by-side comparisons, hypreDrive can be disabled at runtime by setting the environment variable:
+For regression studies and side-by-side comparisons, hypredrive can be disabled at runtime by setting the environment variable:

 .. code-block:: bash

   export GEOS_HYPREDRV_FORCE_LEGACY=1

-When this variable is set, GEOS bypasses hypreDrive and uses the legacy HYPRE implementation even if GEOS was built with hypreDrive support.
+When this variable is set, GEOS bypasses hypredrive and uses the legacy HYPRE implementation even if GEOS was built with hypredrive support.

 ***************************
 Preconditioner descriptions